Spencerx/book-old/NGrams/index.md

 sentence can be found by placing a window on its first two words, and by moving this window to the right one word at a time in a stepwise manner.
 We then repeat this procedure, until the window covers the last two words of a sentence.
-In fact, the same holds for unigrams and N-grams with n greater than two.
+In fact, the same holds for unigrams and n-grams with n greater than two.
 So, say we have a body of text represented as a list of words or tokens (whatever you prefer).
 For the sake of legacy, we will stick to a list of tokens representing the sentence Colorless